Staycations aren’t what they used to be, but festivals are a joy | Shaparak Khorsandi

 Back in the good old days, as long as you weren’t sleeping in your own bed, you were “on holiday”.
 We’d throw buckets and spades into the back of the car and drive off to Blackpool, Brighton, Bournemouth and Worcester (where my parents had friends we stayed with, and the bucket and spade remained forlornly in the car).

 It didn’t matter that we weren’t going abroad.
-Being with our parents, who for once weren’t working or preoccupied with other boring grown up things, was in itself hugely exciting.
+Being with our parents, who for once weren’t working or preoccupied with other boring grown-up things, was in itself hugely exciting.
 Having a father as rambunctious as mine meant whether we planned to go with them or not, we were always in a “gang”, with lots of other children to play with and other adults for my parents to party with.

 Many a time in my childhood would we find ourselves in a convoy of cars driving up to Brighton together at midnight.
 My merry father would convince party guests that his friend, Mr Radman, had a hotel near the pier – and would not mind at all if twenty of us rocked up at 2am (if the family of the wonderful late Mr Radman of The Royal Promenade Hotel in Brighton happen to read this, thank you for your hospitality – and sorry for waking you up).